 - 1. Carefully inspect the shipping carton for damage. - 2.
 Report any damage to the carrier service that delivered the unit. - 3.
 If the carton is not damaged, open the carton and remove the contents. - 4.
 Inspect the unit for signs of damage.
-See the orientation depictions on the next pages as a reference. - The unit should come with an Installation and Operation Manual and a Temperature Program Manual. - 6.
-Verify that the correct number of accessories has been included. - 7.
-Carefully check all packaging for accessories before discarding.
+See the orientation depictions on the next pages as a reference. - 5.
+The unit should come with an Installation and Operation Manual, and a Temperature Program Manual. - 6.
+Verify that you have received the correct number of accessories. - 7.
+Carefully check all packaging for accessories before discarding any packaging.